 Anna Smol

-Dr. Anna Smol is a Professor of English at Mount Saint Vincent University and the Principal Investigator in the “Tolkien’s Alliterative Poetry” project.
+Dr. Anna Smol is Professor Emerita at Mount Saint Vincent University and the Principal Investigator in the “Tolkien’s Alliterative Poetry” project.
 Her teaching and research interests include Tolkien studies, medievalism, Old English poetry, and pedagogy.
 She has published on Tolkien in the Journal of Tolkien Research, Tolkien Studies, Mythlore, Modern Fiction Studies, and in various edited collections.
 She is currently on the editorial board of Mallorn, the peer-reviewed journal of the Tolkien Society.
 Her blog, A Single Leaf, contains information and occasional posts on Tolkien and medievalism, while more information on her teaching and research can be found on her site at annasmol.net.
-She can also be found on Twitter: @AnnaMSmol.
+She can also be found on Twitter: @AnnaMSmol and on Blue Sky: @annasmol.

 Gavin Foster